-A zone is a geographical region consisting of 1 or more datacenters, current zones are (UK, USA East, USA West, Germany, Amsterdam, Singapore).
+A zone is a geographical region consisting of one or more datacenters.
+Current zones are: UK, USA East, USA West, Germany, Amsterdam, and Singapore.

 How can I scale in a Single Zone?

-2 Servers: If you wish to scale beyond a server in a single zone the first recommended method is primary / secondary.
-This 2 server setup points all calls to a single server which, when capacity is reached (on a call by call basis), calls are passed over to the secondary server.
+Two(2) Servers: If you need to scale beyond a server in a single zone, the recommended method is primary / secondary.
+This two-server setup points all calls to a single server which that passes calls secondary server when capacity is reached.

 Stage 2 (Alternative)

-If you are using DNS to provide connectivity to your customers, you can setup round robin or, even better, SRV records with your DNS provider to distribute calls on the DNS level.
-This allows multiple servers to act as the primary server on a call by call basis.
+If you use DNS to provide connectivity, you can set up round robin or SRV records with the provider to distribute calls at the DNS level.
+This allows multiple servers to act as the primary server on a call-by-call basis.

 How can I scale in Multiple Zones?

-Regardless of using load balancers, primary, secondary or single servers, correct DNS setup is always a good idea.
-DNS offers a level of redundancy that is completely independent of any underlying servers.
+Proper DNS setup is always a good idea, as DNS offers a level of redundancy completely independent of its underlying servers.

-One stage even better, if you are using multiple zones, is a Global Traffic Redirector on your domain.
-This means that you can give your customers a single sip.yourdomain.com and, based on their IP proximity, you can redirect them on a DNS level to the nearest zone.
-You can still then set-up various DNS failover if zones become unavailable.
+If you are using multiple zones, use a Global Traffic Redirector on your domain.
+You can give your customers a single SIP and, based on their IP proximity, redirect them to the nearest zone using DNS.

-Does using ConnexCS guarantee a HA (High Availability) solution?
+Does using ConnexCS guarantee a High Availability (HA) solution?

-This is very dependant on your specific setup.
-If you have a single server with us, the stability of that server will be as good as we can make it.
-However, a single server can still have faults and data centre outages are still something that can happen which are completely beyond our control.
-But if you deploy across multiple zones you can achieve high availability.
+This depends on the specifics of your setup.
+If you have a single server, the stability of that server will be as good as we can make it.
+However, a single server can still have faults and data center outages that are beyond our control.
+If you deploy across multiple zones, however, you can achieve high availability.

-How quickly could I deploy 5 servers in each zone with load balancers and DNS?
+How quickly could I deploy Five(5) servers in each zone with load balancers and DNS?

-At present we can assist you in deploying a top end multi-zone geographically redundant carrier grade solution in less than 24 hours.
+Currently, we can assist in deploying a top end multi-zone geographically redundant carrier grade solution in less than 24 hours.
 This will be high throughput and tolerant of failures in multiple zones.

 Can you help me with my DNS requirements?

-Yes, we can advise you on these settings or we can manage the DNS service for you completely.
+Yes.
+We can advise on DNS settings, or we can manage the DNS service for you completely.